NexPlayer/iOS-SDK/getting-started.md

 	- AVFoundation.framework
 	- VideoToolbox.framework

-5. If you wish to support older versions of iOS (prior to 9) you will need to set the iOS Deployment Target and Base SDK in Xcode.
-See iOS Versions and Multitasking for details.

-For a quick start to your first application, create a `UIViewController` subclass (we’ll call it, for this example,`PlayerController`) and simply add the following code in the `viewDidLoad` method:
+For a quick start to your first application, create a `UIViewController` subclass (we’ll call it, for this example, `PlayerController`) and simply add the following code in the `viewDidLoad` method:

 ```objc
 - (void)viewDidLoad {